Distilled Spirits Tax Return

 Over 100 Proof (Gallons).
 Enter the total gallons of bottled or packaged distilled spirits over 100 proof contained in the shipment.

-Note: Per Alcoholic Beverage Tax Regulation 2544, report all alcoholic beverages in wine gallons.
+Note: You must report all alcoholic beverages in wine gallons (Alcoholic Beverage Tax Regulation 2544).
 You can convert liters to wine gallons by multiplying liters by 0.264172.
+Round the resulting figure to the nearest one-hundredth of a gallon (for example, round 1.2345 to 1.23).

-Once you have completed the information for the entry, click the Add button to save the entry and return to the Schedule 241-A screen.
-To add additional entries, click the Add a Record hyperlink or click Next to continue.
+Once you have completed the information for the entry, select Add to save the entry and return to the Schedule 241-A screen.
+To add additional entries, select Add a Record or select Next to continue.

-All bottled or packaged distilled spirits acquired by direct importation from out-of-state or from the Foreign Trade Zone must be reported on schedule 242-A. Importation of bonded distilled spirits into California must be reported at the time of importation and not at the time of withdrawal from bond.
-Returns from out-of-state should also be included on schedule 242-A. A copy of the schedule must be retained by the licensee to be available for verification by CDTFA auditors.
+You must report all bottled or packaged distilled spirits acquired by direct importation from out-of-state or from the Foreign Trade Zone on CDTFA-242-A, Distilled Spirits Imported into California.
+You must report importation of bonded distilled spirits into California at the time of importation and not at the time of withdrawal from bond.
+Returns from out-of-state should also be included on CDTFA-242-A. Licensees must keep a copy of CDTFA-242-A for verification by our auditors.
 (Regulation 2506)

 Schedule Information